 Travelife and Rickshaw Travel

 While long haul travel is, by its very nature, not particularly eco-friendly, we try very hard to minimise our effect on the environment.
-Travel may not be the best way to preserve our planet, but it certainly makes for a more tolerant, understanding and open-minded global community, which is why it’s so important that your travel experiences are meaningful.
+Travel may not be the best way to preserve our planet, but it certainly makes for a more tolerant, understanding and open-minded global community, which is why it’s so important that your travel experiences are responsible.
 If you’re looking to offset the carbon from your international flights, we recommend Pure Leapfrog.
-They’re a UK based charity who provide low cost finance to UK community energy projects and support international carbon reduction projects.
+They’re a UK based charity that provides low-cost finance to UK community energy projects and supports international carbon reduction projects.

 Our environmental measures begin on our own doorstep.
 At home in Brighton, we run a virtually paper-free office and are dedicated recyclers.
-We believe in putting people first, and provide lots of benefits to staff members to enhance their work and personal life, such as participating in the ride to work scheme, and providing discounts for local fitness centres and holistic therapies, and best of all a healthy free lunch – every working day!
+We believe in putting people first, and provide lots of benefits to staff members to enhance their work and personal life, such as a ‘ride to work’ scheme, and discounts for local fitness centres and holistic therapies, and best of all, a healthy free lunch – every working day.

 It might be hard to believe that tourism can be a force for good, but here's a brief history of Batang Ai & Nanga Sumpa Rainforest Lodge showing it's possible.